-The LACDA will submit Substantial Amendments to HUD on a quarterly basis.
-Standard Amendments and Administrative Updates are not formally noticed to the public, nor submitted to HUD.
-However, documentation describing general changes and/or identifying specific changes will be included in the annual Consolidated Annual Performance and Evaluation Report (CAPER), which is made available to the public.
+The LACDA will submit Substantial Amendments to HUD on a rolling basis or at the end of the program year.
+Standard Amendments and Administrative Updates are not formally noticed to the public, nor submitted to HUD; however, cancellation of projects will be included in the annual Consolidated Annual Performance and Evaluation Report (CAPER), which is made available to the public.